pawelc/docs/toread_copulas.md

 2001 - Probability Density Decomposition for Conditionally Dependent Random Variables Modeled by Vines 2002 - The vine copula method for representing high dimensional dependent distributions: Applications to continuous belief nets
-2002 - Properties and applications of copulas: A brief survey 2004 - Copula Methods in Finance (book)
+2002 - Properties and applications of copulas: A brief survey 2003 - Archimedean copulae and positive dependence 2004 - Copula Methods in Finance (book)
-2004 - Modeling dependence with copulas: a useful tool for field development decision process 2005 - A method to obtain new copulas from a given one 2005 - Distribution-Free Continuous Bayesian Belief Nets 2006 - the use of copulas in risk management
+2004 - Modeling dependence with copulas: a useful tool for field development decision process 2005 - Dependence Modeling with Archimedean Copulas 2005 - A method to obtain new copulas from a given one 2005 - Distribution-Free Continuous Bayesian Belief Nets 2006 - the use of copulas in risk management